-With escalating conflicts around the world, particularly in Syria, many Catholics are wondering what guidance the Church gives in evaluating these situations.
+With escalating conflicts around the world, many Catholics are wondering what guidance the Church gives in evaluating these situations.

 Here’s what every Catholic needs to know about the Church’s teachings on war and peace: